 Chhoje Tulku Rinpoche is a recognized lineage holder of both the Nyingma and Kagyu schools of Tibetan Buddhism.
 Drawing on a long history of traditional study and practice, Rinpoche is a highly qualified, skillful and beloved meditation master.
 His teachings are rooted in the Dudjom Tersar Nyingma lineage of the Vajrayana tradition.

-Rinpoche has been teaching in North America for over 26 years.
-In 1987 he founded Padma Shedrup Ling, study and meditation center.
+Rinpoche has been teaching in North America for over 27 years.
+In 1989 he founded Padma Shedrup Ling, Buddhist Study and Practice center in California.
 Since then, he has taught throughout the U.S. and in many other countries, directing activities under its auspices.
 Rinpoche also heads several monasteries and a nunnery in India, and supervises a wide variety of dharma projects in Nepal and Bhutan.

 In 2012, he founded Padmasambhava Meditation Center (PMC) to carry on as the nexus for his dharma activity.
 The center is a 501 c-3 tax deductible non-profit organization.
 For general questions or further information about PMC please send us an email!

 The Padmasambhava Meditation Center of the Rockies

-Join us in the many activities needed for Padmasambhava Meditation Center to open its doors.
+Join us in the many activities needed to support Padmasambhava Meditation Center’s programs and activities.
 To find out what these are, and how you might be able to contribute, please click here.